-AGL directly holds 100% of the issued share capital and voting rights of AGIL and ALL.
+AGL directly holds 100% of the issued share capital and voting rights of AGIL.
+After having received confirmation of withdrawal of permission to conduct regulated insurance business in June 2022, ALL initiated its member's voluntary liquidation proceeding on 13 March 2023.